EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/blog.md

 ## Chapter Structure

 Chapters divide information into 4 main categories.
 These categories facilitate the 'bottom up' approach to learning security concepts.
-Each chapter aims to provide you with all the sufficient information needed to follow along with the rest of the chapter.
-Those chapters are represented by the following:
+Each category aims to provide you with all the sufficient information needed to follow along with the rest of the chapter.
+Those categories are represented by the following:
 {: .fs-5 .fw-200 }

 <div markdown="1">